allen-michael-tan/Kinematic-clock/README.md

 ![Wiring of clock hands 2](https://github.com/allen-michael-tan/Kinematic-clock/blob/main/Images/Wiring%20of%20clock%20hands%202.jpg)

-The above shows how the clocks are grouped from the front view.
+The above shows how the clocks are grouped from the front.

 ![Boards connection](https://github.com/allen-michael-tan/Kinematic-clock/blob/main/Images/Boards%20connection.jpg)

 A real time clock (RTC) module, DS3231 was used to accurately calculate the time displayed by the servo motors.

-The wiring connection of all the different boards is as of above.
+The wiring connection of all the different boards is as of above. *(click image to see which ports need to be connected.)*

 ![Full schematic](https://github.com/allen-michael-tan/Kinematic-clock/blob/main/Images/Full%20schematic.jpg)